Art is Where Work Meets Love.

 There is a good chance you’ve seen, at some point, melted crayon art that was made with crayons lined up next to each other at the top of a canvas.
 A hairdryer or similar source of heat is used to gradually melt the crayons from end to end.
 As the wax melts, it drips down the canvas creating a vibrant visual.
 While the more traditional method of this art project continuously creates beautiful artwork, we challenge use to think outside the box.

-Here are a few different ways you can use crayons to make melted wax art:
+https://theeducationjourney.com/ says there are different ways you can use crayons to make melted wax art:

 - Use tape to cover a portion of the canvas while the wax melts.
 Create patterns, shapes, figures, etc. with the tape.